Ex-County Council member faces more sex abuse charges

 ORANGEBURG, S.C.
-(AP) — A former county council member and South Carolina state trooper charged with sexually abusing girls and lying about it while trying to buy a gun has been granted bail again.
+(AP) — A former county council member and ex-South Carolina state trooper charged with sexually abusing girls and lying about it while trying to buy a gun has been granted bail again.

 Ex-Bamberg County Councilman Kerry Trent Kinard, who faces up to life in prison if convicted of the state charges, remains jailed for now pending a federal bond hearing, The Times and Democrat of Orangeburg reported.
 Federal prosecutors said he lied when he said wasn’t under felony indictment or a restraining order while trying to buy a gun in December.